outtherenz/advertisements/promotions/crystal-payroll-promotion.md

 ## What does Crystal Payroll and Builda Price do?

-Labour hours collected in Builda Price from timesheets are able to be exported directly into Crystal Payroll.
+Labour hours collected in Builda Price from timesheets are exported directly into Crystal Payroll.
 Once your timesheet information is imported you can enjoy all the benefits of a complete payroll system, without compromising on job back costing and pricing.

 ## How do I get integrated?